guardian/recommendations/accessible-pairing-sessions.md

 * **Why**: This is particularly important for people with disabilities, individuals for whom English is a second language, or those who rely on closed captions for other reasons.
 * **Tip**: As the meeting host on Zoom, the teacher can click ‘Live Transcript’ and then ‘Enable Auto Transcription’.

-## Preparing materials and questions in advance:
+## Preparing materials and questions in advance
 * **For the teacher**: The teacher should try to provide the student with as much information as possible beforehand, e.g., steps that will be taken during the pairing session.
 This will allow the student to familiarise themselves with the steps on their own and ask the teacher learning questions during the pairing session itself.
 This information, whether in the form of a document or links to documentation, should be accessible e.g. readable by a screen reader, direct, uncomplicated language.
 * **For the student**: The student should try to prepare questions for the teacher in advance of the session.
 * **Why**: Compiling information benefits both the teacher and student, because it prompts them to think more carefully about what they are teaching/learning and provides them with material for further teaching/learning and documentation at a later date.

-## Sensitive advice that optional prep is recommended:
+## Sensitive advice that optional prep is recommended
 * When material is provided, the teacher should emphasise that reading the materials is optional and that there's no expectation to read the materials in advance.
 They can highlight the benefits of preparing before the pairing session, but should also be mindful that the individual may require flexibility due to responsibilities like caregiving or energy management.

-## The pairing session itself:
+## The pairing session itself
 * Communication - The teacher can ensure that they are communicating information at an appropriate technical level, speed and style.
 Where possible, language should be direct and uncomplicated.
 * Active learning - The teacher can ensure the student is engaged by asking them questions.
 * Check-ins - The teacher can regularly check in to ensure that the student has the opportunity to ask questions.